-HD4070® Part Program Support
+HD4070® and HPR Part Program Support

-The same Cut Chart data which is used at the Cut Chart setup screen may also be used within a part program to configure the HD4070[®] for use.
+The same Cut Chart data which is used at the Cut Chart setup screen may also be used within a part program to configure the power supply for use.
 This code is used to select the set point for each variable.